 Of course, your budget is very important when shopping for a golf rangefinder.

 For example, some people don’t want to spend more than $200 on a rangefinder.
-That’s fine — they have options.
+That’s fine — they have plenty of options.

-With that said, some rangefinders are cheap for a reason: they may be less accurate, have a cheap construction, have poorer optics, lack flag pulses, lack slope adjustment, have less range or magnification, or something similar.
+With that said, some rangefinders are cheap for a reason: they may be less accurate, have a cheap construction, have poorer optics, lack flag pulses, lack slope adjustment, have less range or magnification, etcetera.

 Slope rangefinders tend to be about $50-$60 more expensive than equivalent non-slope models.
 In this guide, we’ve tried to include quality slope rangefinders over a range of budgets that golfers might have.